Remote Tab Opener — Developer Documentation

 Optional: show a status banner

-If you are just starting, the status banner makes setup much easier (detect + allow-list button):
+If you are just starting, a small status banner makes setup much easier (detect + allow-list state):

 <!-- Optional: a beginner-friendly status banner -->